-Vitamin D is sometimes referred to as the ”Sunshine Vitamin” because it’s produced in your skin when it’s exposed to sunlight.
+Vitamin D is sometimes referred to as the ”Sunshine Vitamin” because it’s produced in your skin when exposed to sunlight.

 This vitamin has many important roles to play in our bodies.
 Some of the most vital would be to regulate the absorption of calcium and to facilitate normal immune system function.
 Without it, you are at risk of developing bone abnormalities such a soft bones (osteomalacia) or fragile bones (Osteoporosis).

-Benefits of Vitamin D:
+What are the Benefits of Vitamin D:

 - Maintain normal blood levels of calcium